-TensorFlow Lite is an open-source library that enables to run machine learning models and do inference on end devices, such as mobile or embedded devices.
-We cannot train a model using TensorFlow Lite.
-Before running model, we must convert a TensorFlow model to TensorFlow Lite model using TensorFlow Lite converter.
+TensorFlow Lite is an open-source library designed to run machine learning models and perform inference on edge devices, such as mobile and embedded devices.
+TensorFlow Lite does not support model training; instead, models must be trained using TensorFlow or another framework before deployment.
+Prior to inference, a TensorFlow model must be converted into a TensorFlow Lite model using the TensorFlow Lite Converter.
+This tutorial shows how to install precompiled TensorFlow Lite on Raspberry Pi.

 Install TensorFlow Lite